STUDY ONLINE WITH US

-Applications for 2022 are open - there will be 2 cohorts in 2022 - you can either start the course in February or August.
+Applications for 2024 cohorts are now open - there will be 2 cohorts in 2024 - you can either start the course in February or August.

-See this link for further information: on the 2022 cohorts.
+See THIS LINK for further information on the 2024 cohorts.

 Once a member has completed the Certificate in Genealogical Research they may like to take their studies further by enrolling in our Diploma in Family Historical Studies.
 The Diploma has been running since 1974 and enrolment is open to any member who completes the Certificate course at a credit level of 75% or higher (it is also no longer the case that this needs to be completed within the previous two years).